Information Distortion in Label Design in Over-the-Counter Drug Market

 Abstract

-I am Economics Ph.D.
-Candidate from Northwestern University.
-My research focuses on healthcare economics through the lens of industrial organizations with the particular interest in the information asymmetries.
-I will be on the 2024-2025 Job Market.
-I will be at the 2024 European Winter Meeting.
+I am a postdoctoral associate at the Tobin Center at Yale University.
+I received my Ph.D. in Economics from Northwestern University.
+My research focuses on healthcare economics through the lens of industrial organizations with the particular interest in the information asymmetries and role of the public policy.

 Related